Wendake: History

-Part of the Huron population had also been integrated into the Iroquois Confederation.
+Part of the Wendat population had also been integrated into the Haudenosaunee Confederation.
 The survivors of this tragic period divided into two groups in Canada: the Great-Lake Wyandot and the Huron-Wendat.
-The latter were the ancestors of the Huron-Wendat of Wendake.
+The latter were the ancestors of the Wendat of Wendake.
 This marked the beginning of a period of exile for the 300 or so Wendat who remained, an era during which they would occupy as many as six different sites in the province of Quebec.
 They finally settled for good in the village of Lorette in 1697.
 First established on Île d'Orléans in 1651, the community moved to Quebec City in 1668.
 Subsequently, the Wendat temporarily resided in Beauport, Notre Dame de Foy, L'Ancienne-Lorette and then New Lorette in 1673.

-As of the 2016 Canadian census the population of the two reserves was 2,135 people and the Huron-Wendat Nation has a total of 4,314 registered members, most of which live off reserve.
+As of the 2016 Canadian census the population of the two reserves was 2,135 people and the Wendat Nation has a total of 4,314 registered members, most of which live off reserve.
 Wendake 7 occupies an area of 133.4 ha and Wendake 7A 244.6 ha for a total of 378 ha.

 As of 2021, the Grand Chief is Rémy Vincent and previous chiefs include Konrad Sioui, who succeeded Max Gros-Louis in 2008.

-The Huron had called their historic homeland Wendake; it was the territory south of Georgian Bay in present-day Simcoe and Grey County counties.
+The Wendat had called their historic homeland Wendake; it was the territory south of Georgian Bay in present-day Simcoe and Grey County counties.
 The region was informally known as "Huronia" or the Georgian Triangle.
-A very large 15th-century Huron-Wendat settlement (the Mantle Site) has recently been discovered in Whitchurch–Stouffville.
+A very large 15th-century Wendat settlement (the Mantle Site) has recently been discovered in Whitchurch–Stouffville.
 Its discovery has added to archeologists and anthropologists believing that the Wendat arose as a people in this area.

-Other remnants of the Wendat and Petun peoples formed the Wyandot and migrated south, to present-day Michigan.
+Other remnants of the Wendat and Petun peoples formed the Wyandot people and migrated south, to present-day Michigan.
 Later they were forced west of the Mississippi River to Indian Territory in Kansas and Oklahoma.
 In the United States, there is one federally recognized Wyandot tribe: the Wyandotte Nation of Oklahoma.
 The self-identified Wyandot Nation of Kansas and Wyandot Nation of Anderdon in Michigan are not federally recognized.
 In August 1999, these nations joined the contemporary Wendat Confederacy, pledging to provide mutual aid to each other in a spirit of peace, kinship, and unity.